Lovers (2020 film): Production

-In December 2018, it was announced Stacy Martin, Pierre Niney and Benoît Magimel had joined the cast of the film, with Nicole Garcia directing from a screenplay she co-wrote with Jacques Fieschi.
+In December 2018, it was announced Pierre Niney, Stacy Martin and Benoît Magimel had joined the cast of the film, with Nicole Garcia directing from a screenplay she co-wrote with Jacques Fieschi.

 Release

-The film had its world premiere at the Venice Film Festival on 3 September 2020.
+The film had its world premiere at the 77th Venice International Film Festival on 3 September 2020.
+It was released theatrically in France on 17 November 2021 by Wild Bunch.